 Are habits difficult to break?
 Drivers in the U.S. have a habit of driving on the right side of the road, but when driving overseas, they break the habit with hardly any aggravation at all.
-Having bad posture is a habit, yet when people become self-aware and decide to improve their posture, they do it without nearly as Freedom from Pornography | Page 16 much trouble as quitting porn.
+Having bad posture is a habit, yet when people become self-aware and decide to improve their posture, they do it without nearly as much trouble as quitting porn.
 Cursing while speaking is a habit, but when someone needs to be polite, they can refrain from cursing relatively easily.